herotechcourse/kotlin-lotto-precourse/README.md

         3.1 Illegal argument exception is thrown when the bonus number is null or empty 3.2 Illegal argument exception is thrown when the bonus number is not in the range of 1-45 3.3 Illegal argument exception is thrown when the bonus number is already contained in the list of winning numbers

+    4. The lottery tickets are generated
+        4.1 Validation for the number of tickets generated is done 4.2 Validation to check if the numbers inside the tickets are duplicates is done